-Ready to reach out to them and have a conversation about your VMware vSphere environment?
+Ready to reach out to to your friendly neighborhood information security colleagues and have a conversation about your VMware vSphere environment?
 Are you just starting to think about security and how it relates to VMware vSphere?
+Has a new vSphere vulnerability emerged?
 Here are some things to help get you in a more secure mindset.

 In the event of a security advisory, you will be notified by VMware.
 You can also follow VMware Security Advisory and Response on Twitter for the latest advisories.
 Is this your first time looking at a security advisory?
 Let’s take a look at a recent one, and see if we can make sense of it together.
 This advisory is named VMSA-2018-0002, which means it is the second VMware Security Advisory of 2018.